Fee Dispute Hotline

 January 25, 2023 | Posted in : Hourly Rate Survey, Hourly Rates, NALFA News, Study / Report

 NALFA recently released the results from its 2022 Litigation Hourly Rate Survey.
-The results, published in The 2022 Litigation Hourly Rate Survey & Report, contains billing rate data on the factors that correlate directly to hourly rates in litigation: geography, years of litigation experience, position or title, complexity of case, and litigation practice size.
+The results, published in The 2022 Litigation Hourly Rate Survey & Report, contains billing rate data on the factors that correlate to hourly rates in litigation: geography, years of litigation experience, position or title, complexity of case, and litigation practice size.

 This empirical survey and report provides micro and macro data of current hourly rate ranges for both defense and plaintiffs’ litigators, at various experience levels, from large law firms to solo shops, in regular and complex litigation, and in the nation’s largest markets.
 This data-intensive survey contains hundreds of data sets and thousands of data points covering all relevant billing rate categories and variables.
-This is the nation’s largest and most comprehensive survey or study on hourly billing rates in litigation.
+Over 16,600 qualified litigators participated in this survey.
+This is the nation’s largest and most comprehensive survey or study of hourly billing rates in litigation.